Minor First, Major Last: A Depth-Induced Implicit Bias of Sharpness-Aware Minimization: SAM with l2 -perturbations: Proof of Section

 \subsection{Proofs for \texorpdfstring{\cref{sec:sam_flow_trajectory}}{Section 4.2.3}}

 In this section, we provide detailed proofs for the trajectory analysis of SAM flow, with a focus on the roles of the initialization scale $\alpha$, the perturbation radius $\rho$, and the feature vector $\vmu$.
 For notational simplicity, we omit the time dependence $(t)$ when the context is clear.
+The full SAM flow differs from the rescaled flow by the positive scalar factor $\hat{\lambda}(t)$, so the coordinate-wise ordering of growth rates is unchanged.
+For the rescaled flow, this factor is omitted.

-\begin{assumption} the initial weight parameters are positive and symmetric: $\vw^{(1)}(0) = \vw^{(2)}(0) = \alpha \vone$ for some scaling factor $\alpha > 0$. \end{assumption}
+\begin{assumption} The initial weight parameters are positive and symmetric: $\vw^{(1)}(0) = \vw^{(2)}(0) = \alpha \vone$ for some scaling factor $\alpha > 0$. \end{assumption}

-\begin{assumption} the vector $\vmu$ has strictly positive, increasing coordinates: $0 < \mu_1 < \cdots < \mu_d$.
+\begin{assumption} The vector $\vmu$ has strictly positive, increasing coordinates: $0 < \mu_1 < \cdots < \mu_d$.
 (Equivalently, up to a fixed permutation we may assume the coordinates are monotone.) \end{assumption}

 We introduce two auxiliary quantities.
 Define the normalized weights $p_j(t) := \frac{\mu_j^2 \beta_j(t)}{\sum_{k=1}^d \mu_k^2 \beta_k(t)}$ and their moments $M_k(t) := \sum_{j=1}^d \mu_j^k p_j(t)$.
 Using these, we set the thresholds